 Elderberry should not be used as a primary treatment for AIDS or for any infections.
 However, it may be useful when used in combination with other drugs.

 Elderberries may also lower levels of uric acid in the bloodstream.
-Uric acid has been associated with higher blood pressure, as well as a number of other heart conditions (8).
+Uric acid has been associated with higher blood pressure, as well as several other heart conditions (9).

 Research has shown that elderberry may be effective at reducing inflammation.
 However, more studies are needed to see if the berry can reduce inflammation in arthritic joints.